-Applicable Class Doses that can NOT Doses that can Notes period description be reconstructed be reconstructed January 1, 1984, through December 31, 1990 All employees of Department of Energy contractors and subcontractors excluding employees of listed Hanford prime contractors.
-For workers included in the SEC, the coworker intake rates for unmonitored or inadequately monitored workers in Section 5.6 and Attachment C are based on bioassay data that do not adequately represent the added SEC class and will not be assigned for that period.
-Americium doses associated with plutonium (based on bioassay or coworker) or isotopic americium can be assigned using internal monitoring data that may become available for an individual claim in the SEC class, and can be assigned for employees of the following Hanford prime contractors during the specified time periods: Rockwell Hanford Operations, Boeing Computer Services Richland, and UNC Nuclear Industries, January 1, 1984 through June 28, 1987; and Battelle Memorial Institute, Westinghouse Hanford Company, and Hanford Environmental Health Foundation, January 1, 1984 through December 31, 1990.
+Applicable period Class description Doses that cannot be reconstructed Doses that can be reconstructed Notes 10/01/1943- 08/31/1946 All employees Plutonium co-exposure intake rates in Attachment C cannot be assigned; therefore, americium associated with plutonium co-exposure cannot be assigned.
+Americium separations from plutonium began in 1949, so it was not present in 1943-1946.
+Doses can be assigned for americium which is assessed from adequate and valid plutonium bioassay and included as part of the plutonium matrix (none found to date).
+SEC-0057-1, later expanded to all employees by SEC- 0152 09/01/1946- 06/30/1972 All employees as expanded by SEC-0152 Doses from americium separated from plutonium cannot be reconstructed because of inadequate monitoring.
+Co-exposure intake rates do not exist for separated americium, so it cannot be assigned.
+Doses can be assigned for americium which is assessed from plutonium bioassay and included as part of the plutonium matrix.
+From January 1, 1969 through June 30, 1972, doses from separated americium can be assigned when there are adequate isotopic americium bioassay results.
+SEC-0057-2 listed separated americium as infeasible for September 1, 1946 through December 31, 1968 and SEC-0152 expanded this to all employees due to undocumented worker movement 07/01/1972- 12/31/1983 All employees Not applicable; all doses can be reconstructed Doses from separated americium can be assigned when there are adequate isotopic americium bioassay results.
+Doses can be assigned for americium which is assessed from plutonium bioassay and included as part of the plutonium matrix.
+SEC-0201 did not list americium as infeasible 01/01/1984- 12/31/1990 All employees of DOE contractors and subcontractors excluding employees of listed Hanford prime contractors.
+For workers included in the SEC, the co-exposure intake rates for unmonitored or inadequately monitored workers in Section 5.6 and Attachment C are based on bioassay data that do not adequately represent the added SEC class and will not be assigned for that period.
+Americium doses associated with plutonium (based on bioassay or co-exposure) or isotopic americium can be assigned using internal monitoring data that may become available for an individual claim in the SEC class, and can be assigned for employees of the following Hanford prime contractors during the specified periods: Rockwell Hanford Operations, Boeing Computer Services Richland, and UNC Nuclear Industries, January 1, 1984 through June 28, 1987; and Battelle Memorial Institute, Westinghouse Hanford Company, and Hanford Environmental Health Foundation, January 1, 1984 through December 31, 1990.
 SEC-0226